ReneHeim/MyrtleRust-LemonMyrtle-Classification/README.md

 Raw data used in the analysis are provided in the file `data/Input_for_C1_AllSpectraABGPlantation_LeafClip.csv`.
 This file contains the following columns:

-- Type: XXX
+- Type: Categorical variables referring to spectral class to be classified.
-- Wavelength: XXXX
+- Wavelength: Contains class IDs -> ABG = Australian Botanical Garden Mount Annan, Treated = Fungicide treated plants plantation, Untreated = Untreated plants plantation
-- 350,351,....,2500: Each column contains values of .... at the specified wavelength in (units).
+- 350,351,....,2500: Each column contains values of spectral reflectance at the specified wavelength in [%].

 ## Instructions